mary-grace/community-pulse-source/README.md

 * **author** - A string that contains either "Jason", "Mary", or "PJ"
 * **aliases** - Array of strings for redirects.
 The only one you should ever need is for the episode number, i.e., `aliases = ["/27"]`
 * **youtube** - the URL of the YouTube video, if there is one.
 If not, delete this line from the frontmatter of the episode.

+## Guests

+**Guest image(s)** - These need to be JPG, 500px x 500px, and named after the guest data file name (i.e., `mthengvall.jpg`).
+They are stored in the `static/img/guests` folder.

+**Guest links** - You'll notice that the layout for each single episode (themes > community-pulse > layouts > episode > single.html) has a string of {{ if }} clauses toward the bottom of the page.
+This allows for guests to have various links to social media & websites if they wish.
+These can include Facebook, Twitter, Github, LinkedIn, and their personal website.
+These links, along with their bio, are pulled from their guest file (data > guests > `pjhagerty.yml`).

 ## Show Notes